Quorums for Election of Directors

 Due to the difficulty of achieving a quorum, many associations have a descending quorum requirement such as 50% plus one vote for the first meeting and 25% for adjourned meetings.
 The period between meetings is usually found in the election rules or bylaws and is usually not less than 5 nor more than 30 calendar days.
 Some associations amend their documents to eliminate quorum requirements for the election of directors.

 If a member’s voting rights are suspended, the quorum numbers are adjusted.
 For example, if an association consists of 100 members and the quorum is a majority of the voting power, the quorum is 51 members.
-If, however, 2 members have their voting rights suspended for being delinquent, the voting power is 98 and the quorum is 50.
+If, however, 2 members have their voting rights suspended, the voting power is 98 and the quorum is 50.

 If a quorum is not achieved, the members at the meeting may adjourn the meeting to a later date but may not conduct any other business.